AndrewEllis93/Print-Tuning-Guide/articles/setting_expectations.md

 **The single best thing you can do for this issue is simply have *fewer components*.** In fact, a simple i3-style printer can achieve better print quality than a CoreXY printer in this regard.

+The second best thing you can do is to buy higher quality filaments.
+Low quality filaments can have fluctuating diameters, [:page_facing_up:which can exacerbate these issues.](https://github.com/Deutherius/Filament-Width-Comp-Experiments/blob/main/README.md#some-updates)

-The second best thing you can do is to buy higher quality components.
+The third best thing you can do is to buy higher printer quality components.

 Certain printer/kinematic/extruder designs *can* be better or worse than other (for example, I had a slight improvement when I started using an Orbiter extruder), but you you'll never reach perfection: